hotschedules/slate/source/includes/bodhimobile/MobileTools/app-tools_cli.md

 **screenshots{ }**
 The screenshots array contains relative paths to screenshots which the Global App Store will use for display purposes.
 This files should be included in the app folder that is published via app tools and the path should be relative to the public_path.

+**type{ }**
+The type will value will contain one of four values:: 'mobile', 'job', 'agent', and 'web'.
+For an application to display either in Bodhi Moblie or HotSchedules Reveal, the type value must = 'mobile'.

 ##### Signature